MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 ### Design checklist

 > [!div class="checklist"]
 > - **Estimate capacity requirements for Application Gateway to support your workload requirements.** Take advantage of the autoscaling functionality in Application Gateway v2.
 Set appropriate values for the minimum and maximum number of instances.
 Appropriately size the dedicated subnet that Application Gateway requires.
-For various aspects and strategies to plan capacity, see [Recommendations for capacity planning](/azure/well-architected/performance-efficiency/capacity-planning).
+For more information, see [Recommendations for capacity planning](/azure/well-architected/performance-efficiency/capacity-planning).
 >
 >    Application Gateway v2 scales out based on many aspects, such as CPU, network throughput, and current connections.
 To determine the approximate instance count, factor in these metrics:
->   - **Current compute units**: This metric indicate the CPU usage.
+>   - *Current compute units:* This metric indicates the CPU usage.
 One Application Gateway instance equals approximately 10 compute units.
 >
->    - **Throughput**: An Application Gateway instance can serve approximately 500 Mbps of throughput.
+>    - *Throughput:* An Application Gateway instance can serve approximately 500 Mbps of throughput.
 This data depends on the type of payload.
 >
 >    Consider this equation when you calculate instance counts.
 >    ![Equation that shows the approximate instance count.](./_images/autoscale-instance.svg)